14islands/14islands-com-v2/app/blog/_posts/2016-06-29-estimation-survey.md

 # Estimation process survey

-Small companies should always aim to have improved internal processes.
-Creating an estimation for a project is a great example on how automation could be able to help.
-Time spent efficiently can be crucial for 3 jack-of-all-trades partners like us at 14islands.

-A few months ago we created a survey to find out more on how other companies do their estimation process.
+A few months ago we created [a survey](http://goo.gl/forms/nwmQ7cQX4WogbH372) to find out more on how other companies do their estimation process.

 The survey attracted 28 responses from different companies.